-North Korea puts tanks, missiles and troops on display during military parade
+Kim Jong Un watches parade of North Korean tanks, missiles and troops

 Olympic delegation

-The North's participation was the result of painstaking diplomatic negotiations between Seoul and Pyongyang -- the first of their kind in nearly two years.
+The North's participation in the Games was the result of painstaking diplomatic negotiations between Seoul and Pyongyang -- the first of their kind in nearly two years.

 North Korea is sending a delegation of athletes, performers and high-ranking officials, including the country's premier and Kim Jong Un's younger sister, Kim Yo Jong, who is believed to be one of his most trusted advisers.